s3664099/AdventureGame/README.md

 Tested the talk function, and fixed up the response variable.

 **4 April 2024**
-Added a boolean to determine whether conversation extended or not
+Added a boolean to determine whether conversation extended or not.
+Started building extended conversations